Canoe: Dugouts

-Many peoples made dugout canoes, by carving out a single piece of wood; either a whole trunk, or a slab of trunk from particularly large trees.
+Many peoples have made dugout canoes throughout history, carving them out of a single piece of wood: either a whole trunk or a slab of trunk from particularly large trees.
+Dugout canoes go back to ancient times.
+The Dufuna canoe, discovered in Nigeria, dates back to 8500–8000 BC.
+The Pesse canoe, discovered in the Netherlands, dates back to 8200–7600 BC.

-Constructed between 8200 and 7600 BC, and found in the Netherlands, the Pesse canoe may be the oldest known canoe.
 Excavations in Denmark reveal the use of dugouts and paddles during the Ertebølle period, (c.
-5300–3950 BC).

-One of the oldest canoes in the world is the Dufuna canoe in Nigeria.
-It is the oldest boat to be discovered in Africa, and the third oldest known worldwide.
-The canoe is currently in Damaturu, the Yobe State capital.
+5300).